projectcontour/contour/docs/annotations.md

 However, Contour still supports a number of annotations on the Ingress resources.

+## Deprecation notice

+The `contour.heptio.com` annotations are deprecated, please use the `projectcontour.io` form going forward.

 ## Standard Kubernetes Ingress annotations

  - `kubernetes.io/ingress.class`: The Ingress class that should interpret and serve the Ingress.
 If not set, then all Ingress controllers serve the Ingress.
 If specified as `kubernetes.io/ingress.class: contour`, then Contour serves the Ingress.
 If any other value, Contour ignores the Ingress definition.
 You can override the default class `contour` with the `--ingress-class-name` flag at runtime.
 This can be useful while you are migrating from another controller, or if you need multiple instances of Contour.